 Company x's premises was valued at $1,000,000

-In addition, Council (as part of its’ budget considerations), has continued with the Recycling Levy of $27 on all rateable properties.
-This levy was introduced in 2018/19, to meet the increased recycling costs imposed on Council as a result of the recycling crisis.
-All eligible pensioners will continue to receive a Council rebate of $27 to offset this additional levy.
+In addition, Council (as part of its budget considerations), has continued with the Recycling & Waste Levy of $42 on all rateable properties.
+This levy was introduced in 2018/19, to meet the increased recycling costs imposed on Council as a result of the recycling crisis and State Government Waste Levy increases.
+All eligible pensioners will continue to receive a Council rebate of $42 to offset this additional levy.

 Fire Services Levy